-This technology is a multiplex, array-based serologic assay for the rapid diagnosis of tick-borne illnesses, adaptable to other formats such as a lateral flow device.
+This technology is a multiplex, array-based serologic assay for the rapid diagnosis of tick-borne illnesses.

 Current methods to diagnose tick-borne diseases (TBDs) consist of multi-step, labor-intensive laboratory methods that measure protein concentrations in serologic samples.
-However, these approaches are limited in accuracy and sensitivity, often leading to false positives, and fail to diagnose early-stage tick-borne illnesses.
+However, these approaches are limited in accuracy and sensitivity, often leading to false positives and failing to diagnose early-stage tick-borne illnesses.

-TBD-Serochip is a programmable peptide microarray platform that can detect antigenic targets from prominent agents of TBDs in a rapid and accurate manner.
+This technology, termed TBD-Serochip, is a programmable peptide microarray platform that can detect antigenic targets from prominent agents of tick-born diseases (TBDs) in a rapid and accurate manner.
 An array of up to 172,000 target peptides generates a comprehensive antigenic profile from the most prominent TBD agents.
-Fabrication of the array with semiconductor printing technology enables continuous and affordable modifications for specific needs.
-As such, this technology has the potential to streamline the diagnosis of TBDs, thereby enabling novel insights into the pathology and epidemiology of TBDs.
+As such, this technology has the potential to streamline the diagnosis of TBDs through early detection of exposure to and/or infection by tick-borne pathogens.

 This technology has been validated with human serum samples.